 - Beauty.
 Reward your busy users with thoughtful, elegant craftsmanship.
 There’s a lot of competition for their time and attention!

-Applied together, these principles breath life and responsiveness into every interaction between your users and your app.
+Applied together, these principles breathe life and responsiveness into every interaction between your users and your app.
 Users can enjoy a fluid experience that feels natural, and they’ll come back to your app over and over again.

-Analytics app assets include a dataflow and a collection of one or many lenses, dashboards, and datasets.
+Tableau CRM app assets include a dataflow and a collection of one or many lenses, dashboards, and datasets.
 You can learn about them by following the links to Salesforce Help and Trailhead in the Resources section at the end of this unit.